benthecoder/JohnHopkinsDataScience/README.md

 ### Books

-There are great books for statistics & data science with R, most of these are from the course and others are my own addition.
+There are great books by great authors related to R programming.

 #### From the course
 * [R for Data Science](https://r4ds.had.co.nz)